 Step 2.
 Connect your SD card to your Mac using a card reader, then launch the Disk Drill app (Finder > Applications).

-Step 4.
+Step 5.
 Name your backup image and select an easy-to-find location on your Mac as the destination for the image backup file.
 Then, click Save.

-Step 5.
+Step 6.
 Once the backup has been created, return to Disk Drill’s main window.

-Step 6.
+Step 7.
 On the left sidebar, select Storage devices and click Attach disk image… at the bottom of the window.

-Step 7.
+Step 8.
 Select the backup image we created in Step 4 and click Attach.

-Step 8.
+Step 9.
 Select the SD card backup image that has now appeared in the drives list (it should have R/O beside its name and is a DMG file type).
 Then, click Search for lost data.

-Step 9.
+Step 11.
 Once the scan is complete, click Review found items.

-Step 12.
+Step 13.
 Select a destination folder on your Mac where Disk Drill will save the recovered files.
 Then, click Next.

 Method 2: Utilize Data Recovery Services

-- No data – no charge guarantee – Try to find a company that offers this guarantee: if they don’t recover the data you’re looking for, you don’t have to pay anything.
+- No data – no charge guarantee: Try to find a company that offers this guarantee: if they don’t recover the data you’re looking for, you don’t have to pay anything.

-- Free estimate – Some companies will give you a free estimate over the phone after you explain your situation.
+- Free estimate: Some companies will give you a free estimate over the phone after you explain your situation.

 How to Fix Corrupted SD Card on Mac

-Method 1: First Aid
+Method 1: Run First Aid On Your SD Card

 Step 1.
 Connect your card securely to your Mac using a card reader.